KALOTYA/logo-generator/README.md

     ```bash
     npm ls inquirer
     ```
-Once you've completed these steps, you're all set up to use the README Generator for your projects!
+Once you've completed these steps, you're all set up to use the Logo Generator for your Web Development projects!

 ## Usage

-1. **Navigate to the Project Directory**: Change your current directory to the README Generator project directory.
+1. **Navigate to the Project Directory**: Change your current directory to the Logo Generator project directory.
     ```bash
-    cd readme-generator
+    cd logo-generator
     ```
 2. **Run the Application**: Execute the application by running the following command and follow the prompts to provide project information.
     ```bash
     node index.js
     ```
-3. **Generated README**: Once you have completed the input process, the application will generate a README file in the project directory based on the provided information.
+3. **Generated Logo**: Once you have completed the input process, the application will generate a logo.svg file in the project directory based on the provided information.
-4. **Verify**: Verify the README.md file for your project was created.
-Navigate to the directory and look for the README.md file.
+4. **Verify**: Verify the logo.svg file for your project was created.
+Navigate to the directory and look for the logo.svg file.

-Now you're all set up to start using the README Generator for all your projects!
+Now you're all set up to start using the Logo Generator for all your projects!

 ## Contributing

-Thank you for your interest in contributing to the README Generator project.
+Thank you for your interest in contributing to the Logo Generator project.
 At this time, we are not accepting contributions.

 We appreciate your understanding and support!